w3c/publ-wg/admin/FPWD-s/PublicationRequest.md

-To be sent to the webmaster, comm team, coralie, xueyuan, WG chairs the DD is available.
+To be sent to the webmaster, comm team, coralie, xueyuan, WG chairs when the DD is available.

 ----